knottwill/sesame-finetune/blog.md

 ## Theory

-Before we jump straight into implementation, I would like to quickly summarise the CSM architecture as well as clarify some technical points that are relevent for finetuning.
+Before we jump straight into implementation, I would like to quickly summarise the CSM architecture as well as clarify some technical points that are relevent for fine-tuning.
 I would also recommend reading the [official blog post](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), which provides a great description and demo of the model.

 Like many contemporary generative audio, image, and video models, Sesame's CSM is an autoregressive transformer which operates in the latent space of a pre-trained autoencoder.
 In particular, it operates on discrete audio tokens encoded by the [Mimi split-RVQ tokenizer](https://arxiv.org/html/2410.00037v2).
 There are two main reasons why this typically works better than using "raw" audio.
 Firstly, only a small fraction of raw audio content is actually perceptable to humans whilst the rest is noise.
 Discrete audio tokenizers like Mimi are very good at retaining just the perceptable signal, which allows the generative model to focus purely on what "matters".
 Secondly, autoregressive transformers generally work better on discrete inputs; there is just something special about cross entropy loss!